arghyadeep-k/opencv-facecrop/README.md

 - **quality**: Requires a float value between 0 to 1 which stands for the quality index of the output file compares to the input file.
 Set 1 for no reduction in quality.

-Multiple key-value pairs can be sent separated by comma.

 <!-- ## Defaults -->